GoobyFRS/grhost-web/index.md

 # Silly Fast Web Hosting

-GR Host is a small business focued on enabling other small businesses.
+GR Host is a small business focused on enabling other small businesses.
 We are passionate about providing exceptional support and reliable uptime to our customers.
 Remove the complications that come with website hosting and let our experts handle the technical.
 We think you should use us!
-We are highly motiviated to support your growth.
-Lets grow together???
+We are highly motivated to support your growth.
+Let's grow together???

 ## LiteSpeed WordPress

 We use [OpenLiteSpeed](https://openlitespeed.org/) for our **Managed WordPress** customers.
 Their custom event-driven architecture paired with modern [AMD EYPC processors](https://www.amd.com/en/processors/epyc-7003-series) and entirely SSD storage results in 30% faster load times than many of our competitors.
-Freelancer plans starting at $20/month.
+Freelance plans starting at $20/month.
 Professional eCommerce plans starting at $100/month.

 [Learn more about our Managed Plans here!](https://grhost.net/pages/plans/)